Jared-Glenn/Camelot_The_Resistance/README.md

 ### Points
 The most important change to the game is the addition of Victory Points, which each player accumulates individually.
 Players gain points from their role (character), their faction (Arthur or Mordred), and their origin (Mortal or Fae).
 Players may also lose points if they or another player take or avoid certain actions.
 Manipulating other players into losing Victory Points while you gain as many as possible is the most integral part of the game.

 Some characters have an innate advantage in this respect, with more opportunities to gain points.
-By the same token, they also have more opportunities to lose points.
+Of course they also have more opportunities to lose points.

 ### Factions
 There are two main factions in the game: the Forces of Arthur (Good) and the Minions of Mordred (Evil).
 Only one faction can win the Quests portion of the game, which is the main conflict of the game.